 He added, “And he was like, ‘Oh, you definitely snot-cried right before that scene.
 I can tell you’re puffy and makeup was trying to cover it up!’”

-Krietemeyer is also Porowski’s personal photographer who takes the best shots of his beau!
+Krietemeyer was also Porowski’s personal photographer who took the best shots of his beau!

 Krietemeyer Is an Art Director at 1stdibs

 Krietemeyer attended Drexel University in Philadelphia where he acquired his B.S. in graphic design in 2009.
 During college, he did a seven-month long internship at Fluidesign in Santa Monica, California.

 Soon after graduation, he joined New York’s 1stdibs—a luxury e-commerce place for vintage and antique furniture, fashion, and accessories.
 He continues to work there as senior art director.

 At work, he draws inspiration from the iconic art director, Paul Rand.
 But Joey Krietemeyer credits 1stdibs for sparking his interest in interior design.